Mean estimation in the add-remove model of differential privacy: Introduction

 \section{Introduction}

-Mean estimation is one of the simplest and most widely used techniques in statistics, and is often deployed as a subroutine in more complex algorithms.
-However, the mean of a dataset can potentially reveal private information, and hence several differentially private methods to estimate it have been proposed.
-These include private mean estimation with robustness \citep{liu2021robust}, mean estimation under statistical models \citep{kamath2020private}, and instance-specific results \citep{huang2021instance, dick2023subset}.
-Given the ubiquitous nature of differentially private mean estimation, we revisit the problem for scalar inputs and propose an algorithm that is min-max optimal up to the leading term (including the constant).
+Mean estimation is one of the simplest and most widely used techniques in statistics, and is often deployed as a subroutine for more complex analyses.
+However, the mean of a dataset can reveal private information, and so a variety of differentially private methods have been proposed to estimate it.
+These include private mean estimation with robustness \citep{liu2021robust}, mean estimation under statistical models \citep{kamath2020private}, and techniques with instance-specific guarantees \citep{huang2021instance, dick2023subset}.

+However, despite the ubiquitous nature of differentially private mean estimation, fundamental questions remain about the optimal error that can be achieved under commonly used variants of differential privacy.
+We begin with the general definition of a differentially private mechanism.